Dr Peter Riggs

 Outreach

-The ANU Public Lectures series offers a forum in which ideas, theories and recent developments in physics and their philosophical implications are communicated to a general audience.
-The lectures on Physics and Natural Philosophy do not assume any prior knowledge and are specifically designed and presented for the public.
+This public lecture series offer a forum in which ideas, theories and recent developments in physics and their implications are communicated to a general audience.
+These lectures on Physics and Natural Philosophy do not assume any prior knowledge and are specifically designed and presented for the public.

 These lectures have been indefinitely suspended.